-- Exhibit 1 (RS Means Costworks Analysis Reporting Form) is the spreadsheet which shows the results of the cost estimating analysis and calculates the variance between actual costs and the RS Means cost estimate. - Exhibit 2 (Instructions to Architect for Completion of RS Means Cost Estimation Analysis) provides instructions for the completion of the RS Means Cost Estimation Analysis.
+- Exhibit 1 (RS Means Costworks Analysis Reporting Form) is the spreadsheet which shows the results of the cost estimating analysis and calculates the variance between actual costs and the RS Means cost estimate. - Exhibit 2 (Instructions to Architect for Completion of RS Means Costworks Analysis) provides instructions for the completion of the RS Means Costworks Analysis.
 40B regulations require the Owner to provide evidence of the reasonableness of the hard costs for the development, by means of cost estimating tools available from RS Means.
-Two specific tools are acceptable - the latest annual edition of the publication RS Means Residential Cost Data (commonly referred to as the "Square Foot Cost Book") or the on-line RS Means Costworks program.
+Two specific tools are acceptable the latest annual edition of the publication RS Means Residential Cost Data (commonly referred to as the "Square Foot Cost Book") or the online RS Means Costworks program.
 Essentially, the Owner is required to provide an explanation for the development's actual hard costs if they exceed, by more than 10%, the estimated cost determined for a similar development through the use of the RS Means cost estimating tools.
-Exhibit B provides guidance to the architect or other professional who is completing this cost estimating task.